What services does Air Canada offer for children traveling alone?

 In addition to the applicable adult fare, Air Canada charges a service fee of $ 100 CAD each way per child per flight (not including taxes).

-The service fee includes the price of a meal or hot snack .
-On all of its flights, Air Canada offers complimentary non alcoholic beverages.
-For all flights, Air Canada, Air Canada rouge and Air Canada Express¹ have transitioned to credit card only cabins.
+The service fee includes the price of a meal or hot snack on flights where Air Canada Bistro service is available.
+On all of its flights, Air Canada offers complimentary non-alcoholic beverages.
+For all flights, Air Canada, Air Canada Rouge, and Air Canada Express have transitioned to credit card-only cabins.
 If onboard credit card payment is not an option, convenient Air Canada Bistro vouchers can be pre-purchased online up to 1 hour before your child’s flight.